-Jeff Charno, Chair, founded The Relaxation Company in 1985, and released more than 500 recordings of music for relaxation, meditation and healing over 25 years.
-He also launched Ellipsis Arts, which released book and CD sets exploring traditional and experimental music from around the globe and was recognized by Billboard as the top world music label in 1995.
-Both record labels were sold in 2010 and Jeff acts as a consultant concerning ongoing business.
-Jeff is currently launching Mindbody Sessions, to deliver mindfulness and guided meditation audio programs via a streaming web site and mobile apps.
+Jeff Charno, is the founder of Being & Doing and produces and hosts online conferences having to do with awakening, flow, and creativity.
+Prior to this, he founded The Relaxation Company in 1985, and released more than 500 recordings of music for relaxation, meditation and healing over 25 years.
+He also launched Ellipsis Arts, which released book and CD sets exploring traditional and experimental music from around the globe.
 Jeff has a graduate certificate from JFK University in integral theory.
 He has been a student of the Diamond Approach since 2010.
-He is practicing meditation in the Mahamudra tradition as taught by Dan Brown.

-Cory Greenberg, Treasurer, Finance Committee Chair, is a financial and management consultant to small businesses and serves as part-time CFO to one of those businesses.
-He has been Treasurer and partner in several movie theaters in the New York metropolitan area, and was the CFO of a small publicly traded natural foods company.
-Cory is on the advisory board of the Center for Mindfulness in Medicine, Health Care and Society at UMASS Medical Center, is President and a founding board member of the Cooperative Capital Fund of New England, and was Loan Committee Chairperson, Treasurer and board member of the Cooperative Fund of New England for 17 years.
+Cory Greenberg served as Guest House Treasurer and Finance Committee Chair from 2006 through July 2018.
+He is a financial and management consultant to small businesses and serves as part-time CFO to one of those businesses.
+Previously he was Treasurer and partner in several movie theaters in the New York metropolitan area, and was the CFO of a small publicly traded natural foods company.
+Cory was President and a founding board member of the Cooperative Capital Fund of New England, was Loan Committee Chairperson, Treasurer and board member of the Cooperative Fund of New England for 17 years, and was on the advisory board of the Center for Mindfulness in Medicine, Health Care and Society at UMASS Medical Center from 2008 through 2018.
 Cory has been a student of the Diamond Approach since 2003.

 Josie Sentner, Resource Development Committee Chair, has been a principal and executive in the financial field in private equity, buyouts and venture capital.
 Most recently she has been active in microfinance, working with international networks that provide services to very poor women in Latin America, Africa and Asia.
 She has served on a number of not for profit boards and is currently a board member of Fonkoze, the largest microfinance institution in Haiti, AccessAfricaNOW, and member of the President’s Council of Accion International.
 She has been a Diamond Approach student since 2001.